OfirMarom/NostalgicNecro/Deepseek-Mono-Red-Aggro-Inferno-Fury.md

 1. Demonic Ruckus{1}{R}, Enchantment — Aura: Enchant creature.
 Enchanted creature gets +1/+1 and has menace and trample.
 When this Aura is put into a graveyard from the battlefield, draw a card.
 Plot {R}.

-CONVENTIONS:
-Each card starts with its card name, then its mana cost, then its type, then its power/toughness (if it is a creature), then its card description.
-For example, Screaming Nemasis looks as follows:
-Screaming Nemesis{2}{R}, Creature — Spirit, 3/3: Haste.
-Whenever this creature is dealt damage, it deals that much damage to any other target.
-If a player is dealt damage this way, they can’t gain life for the rest of the game.
-So, it is 2 colorless and a red mana to cast.
-It is of type Creature — Spirit and it has power and toughness 3/3.
-The stuff after the colon then is the card decription.
-Of course, if it is not a creature then it has no power/toughness.
-If it is a land then it has no mana cost.

 LANDS:

 1. Mountain, Basic Land — Mountain: {T}: add {R}.